 - From its glaciers to the vibrant colors of its traditional markets, experience the captivating beauty of Ecuador along the way.

 - Take part in an RMI adventure and see why we continue to set the standard in guiding excellence.

 Our trip begins in Quito, the capitol city of Ecuador.
-Located fifteen miles south of the equator and at an altitude of 9,350’, it sits in a high altitude valley that is known as the "Avenue of the Volcanoes."
-We explore Quito’s mix of colonial and modern streets and rich past while hiking in the surrounding hills to build our acclimatization.
+Located fifteen miles south of the equator and at an altitude of 9,350', Quito sits in a high altitude valley that is known as the "Avenue of the Volcanoes."
+We explore the city's mix of colonial and modern streets and rich history while hiking in the surrounding hills to build our acclimatization.